 Critics and supporters of discipline reform has drawn on your research to make their own arguments.
 What do you think is the most important lesson we should take from your work?

 First, suspending students for non-violent classroom misconduct does not benefit either the suspended students or their peers.
 Second, we should not expect changes in student behavior simply by removing consequences for student misconduct, such as limiting the use of suspensions.
-Indeed, district-level policy reforms designed to reduce the use of suspensions should be coupled with intensive school-level supports for schools struggling with the most with student misconduct.
+Indeed, district-level policy reforms designed to reduce the use of suspensions should be coupled with intensive school-level supports for schools struggling the most with student misconduct.

 Doing so will help address the underlying behavior that produces suspensions, providing necessary resources for school leaders and teachers to help improve the behavioral climate in these schools.